Your sole source of information regarding persecuted Christians of Egypt. [Learn More]

-Dr. Ashraf Ramelah is the founder and President of Voice of the Copts, a human rights organization with offices in Italy and the United States.
-He is dedicated to the Coptic cause and believes that this life’s mission is to speak up for the oppressed Copts who cannot speak up for themselves, hence the name, Voice of the Copts.
+Dr. Ashraf Ramelah is the founder and president of Voice of the Copts, a human rights nonprofit organization 501 (c) (3).
+The organization has offices in Italy and the United States.

 Dr. Ramelah is well known to the Egyptian government due to his advocacy for the Egyptian Copts as well as for Voice of the Copts’ lawsuit against them on behalf of Muslim convert to Christianity Mr. Hegazy and his family in 2009-2010.
 Ashraf Ramelah also appears as an entry in the Coptic History Encyclopedia (http://www.coptichistory.org/new_page_5260.htm).

 Dr. Ramelah, himself a Copt, was born in Cairo, Egypt.
 At the age of 17, he travelled to Italy to study architecture.
 He graduated with a doctorate in architecture from La Sapienza – Universita’ Degli Studi di Roma,Italy.
 His special study is restoration of old monuments and history of architecture.